mAiello00/BMEVITMMA19-Enhancing-Image-Super-Resolution-with-Generative-Adversarial-Networks/README.md

 ## 2. Datasets overview
 ### Div2k
 Div2k is a large high quality image dataset specifically for the ISR problem domain.
 It is introduced in [this](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Agustsson_NTIRE_2017_Challenge_CVPR_2017_paper.pdf) paper and collected to evaluate and benchmark ISR solution submissions for a competition.
 This dataset is a collection of 1000 2K resolution (meaning pixels on at least one of the axes are 2K) images divided into:
-- `train` - 800
+- `train` - 600
 - `validation` - 100
 - `test` - 100
 It provides x2, x3 and x4 downsized images using bicubic and "unknown" methods.
 This dataset has been uploaded to `huggingface` library.
 This simplifies the process of training the model significantly.
+A subset of the dataset was used for training purposes (total of 400 low-res/high-res pairs).

 ### CelebA
 CelebA is a large-scale face attributes dataset with more than 200K celebrity images.

 ### Details on how the `datasets` was downloaded and used
 The Div2K data was first uploaded to `huggingface` repository by `@mAiello00` which can be used by `datasets` library to download locally.
-For more information on how to upload the dataset to huggingface, please check this [link](https://huggingface.co/docs/datasets/en/share).
-For the notebook, we've provided huggingface token authorization for downloading the dataset.
+The huggingface authorization token that is part of the notebook will allow access to this dataset.

 For downloading the dataset to local instance (on Colab), we've used:
 ```python